dewynl/msc-ai-capstone-project/docs/dissertation.md

 ## 3.1 Ethical Framework and Professional Standards

 This research operates within multiple overlapping ethical frameworks that provide comprehensive guidance for responsible AI development in educational contexts.
-The primary ethical foundation rests upon the Menlo Report's principles for Information and Communication Technology (ICT) research, which emphasises respect for persons, beneficence, justice, and respect for law and public interest in technology research contexts.
-These principles are particularly relevant for educational AI research, where the potential for both significant benefit and unintended harm requires careful ethical consideration throughout the development process.

-Professional standards compliance follows the British Computer Society (BCS) Code of Conduct, which mandates that computing professionals act in the public interest, demonstrate professional competence and integrity, respect duty to relevant authority, and maintain duty to the profession.
-For educational AI development, these principles translate to ensuring that generated content serves legitimate educational purposes, maintaining technical competence in both AI and educational domains, respecting institutional authority and academic standards, and contributing positively to the computing profession's reputation through responsible research practices.
+The primary ethical foundation rests upon the Menlo Report's principles for Information and Communication Technology (ICT) research, which emphasises respect for persons, beneficence, justice, and respect for law and public interest.
+Professional standards compliance follows the British Computer Society (BCS) Code of Conduct, which mandates that computing professionals act in the public interest, demonstrate professional competence and integrity, and respect duty to relevant authority.
+For educational AI development, these principles ensure that generated content serves legitimate educational purposes whilst maintaining technical competence in both AI and educational domains.

-The IEEE Standards for AI Systems provide additional technical ethical guidance, particularly IEEE 2857 for Privacy Engineering and IEEE 2859 for Algorithmic Bias Considerations.
-These standards inform the technical implementation decisions throughout this research, ensuring that privacy protection and bias mitigation are embedded into the system architecture rather than treated as post-development considerations.
+The IEEE Standards for AI Systems (particularly IEEE 2857 for Privacy Engineering and IEEE 2859 for Algorithmic Bias Considerations) inform technical implementation decisions throughout this research, ensuring that privacy protection and bias mitigation are embedded into the system architecture rather than treated as post-development considerations.

 ## 3.2 Data Protection and Privacy Compliance

 Data protection compliance represents a critical ethical requirement for educational AI systems that process potentially sensitive educational content and institutional information.
-This research implements comprehensive GDPR (General Data Protection Regulation) compliance measures, beginning with data minimisation principles that ensure only necessary educational content is collected and processed.
-Personal data protection is ensured through systematic anonymisation procedures that remove any potentially identifying information from syllabi and educational materials used in training datasets.
+This research implements comprehensive GDPR (General Data Protection Regulation) compliance measures through data minimisation principles, systematic anonymisation procedures, and data protection by design.
+Personal data protection ensures removal of potentially identifying information from syllabi and educational materials used in training datasets.

-The research implements data protection by design principles, incorporating privacy considerations into every stage of system development rather than treating privacy as an external constraint.
-Data retention policies follow GDPR requirements, with clear protocols for data deletion and storage limitation that respect both legal requirements and ethical obligations to data subjects.
-Consent mechanisms are established for any educational content that requires permission for research use, ensuring that data subjects maintain control over their information throughout the research process.

-Cross-border data transfer considerations are addressed through appropriate safeguards that ensure educational content from different jurisdictions receives consistent protection regardless of processing location.
-The research maintains detailed documentation of data processing activities, enabling transparency and accountability in compliance with both GDPR requirements and broader ethical obligations for responsible research conduct.
+Data retention policies follow GDPR requirements with clear protocols for data deletion and storage limitation.
+Consent mechanisms are established for any educational content requiring permission for research use, ensuring data subjects maintain control over their information.
+Cross-border data transfer considerations are addressed through appropriate safeguards ensuring consistent protection regardless of processing location, with detailed documentation of data processing activities enabling transparency and accountability.

 ## 3.3 Bias Mitigation and Fairness Considerations